Home

 A single-photon emission computed tomography (SPECT) examination – called a dopamine transporter (DaT scan) – can support the suspicion of Parkinson’s disease.
 However, it is often only possible to confirm a Parkinson’s disease diagnosis once Parkinson’s disease medication has been initiated and the patient has significantly improved.
 Frequently, it takes time to diagnose Parkinson’s disease.
 Physicians may recommend regular follow-up appointments to evaluate the patient’s condition and symptoms over time.

-Hiroshi Matsuda, MD, PhD, is the current director of the Cyclotron and Drug Discovery Research Center at the Southern Tohoku Research Institute for Neuroscience.
+Hiroshi Matsuda, MD, PhD, Director, Cyclotron and Drug Discovery Research Center, Southern Tohoku Research Institute for Neuroscience, Japan

 At present, there is no cure for Parkinson’s disease, but a variety of medications provide considerable relief from the symptoms.
 Treatment for each patient is based on their individual symptoms.
 Medications can help control and often significantly improve symptoms, but they cannot reverse the effects of the disease.
 The medications include